 - Lethargy and loss of energy

 Mast cell tumors on the skin can’t be diagnosed just by looking at them, because they don’t always look the same.
-You might notice a lump on your pup’s skin, a bump underneath the skin, or a red, ulcer-looking growth.
+You might notice other signs such as a lump on your pup’s skin, a bump underneath the skin, or a red, ulcer-looking growth.
 Sometimes these lumps can change size, getting larger and smaller with time.

 Remember that not all lumps or bumps found on or under your pet’s skin are cancerous!
 Also, not all lumps or bumps that don’t look dangerous are benign (not cancerous).
 If you’ve found something unusual on your pet’s skin, or in their behaviour, make sure to get it checked out right away so your vet can determine if it’s serious or not.